Shazixnar/ATO-Magic_Archer_Sylvie/README.md

 ### Level 5

-Sharp With Hawk: Sharp +2.
+Arrow With Hawk: Sharp +2.
 Upon pickup, replaces your pet slot with \"Harley\" corrupted version.
-Your \"Ranged Attacks\" ignore block.
+When you play a \"Ranged Attack\", card put a random \"Ranged Attack\" card in your hand with cost 0 and vanish.
+(4 times/turn).

-Element Lock： When you apply Burn, Chill or Spark, apply X Sight to target (X is the charge of you apply)
+Element Lock： When you apply Burn, Chill or Spark, apply X Sight to target (X is the charges of you apply) (Not effects with item).
 </details>

 <details>